aspose-ocr-cloud/aspose-ocr-cloud-docs/ocr/product-overview/supported-file-formats/_index.md

 **.SVG**              | Scalable Vector Graphics, one of the most popular vector graphic format on the internet

 {{% alert color="primary" %}}
-Images may be provided as files or web links.
 You can recognize the entire image or only a specific area of the image.
 {{% /alert %}}